 The above reference material, etc., is available for the bar associations in Japan as training materials and is used at a seminar for newly registered lawyers and ethics workshop that are held by each bar association every year.
 JFBA dispatches lecturers for seminars by each bar association as necessary.
-In June 2019, JFBA organized a study group sponsored by JFBA, which is organized regularly by using the above reference material.
+Besides, JFBA organizes a study group regularly by using the above reference material.
+In November 2020, the JFBA held a liaison meeting over a web conference system with the people in charge of each bar association in Japan.

-In Jiyū to Seigi, the JFBA has regularly included articles on the Rules and Regulations and AML/CFT measures in the context of legal services, etc., in order to raise awareness (in the January, March, April, May, August to December 2019 issues).
-In addition, the JFBA Newspaper, Committee News, and Fax News have also regularly included articles on AML/CFT measures (January, March, April and June 2019).
+In Jiyū to Seigi, the JFBA has regularly included articles on the Rules and Regulations and AML/CFT measures in the context of legal services, etc., in order to raise awareness (in the January, March, April, May, August to October 2019 issues).
+In addition, the JFBA Newspaper, Committee News, and Fax News have also regularly included articles on AML/CFT measures (January, March, April, May and June 2019, March and May to September 2020).

-20. Shiho-Shoshi Lawyers' Associations
+20. Shiho-Shoshi Lawyers' Associations [Ministry of Justice]

-The Japan Federation of Shiho-Shoshi Lawyer's Associations (JFSLA) has worked on AML/ CFT measures required in the context of judicial scrivener services.
-As part of such efforts, the JFSLA partially amended its CDD and Recordkeeping Standards for Judicial Scriveners, requiring that each shiho-shoshi lawyers' association revise its standards as necessary, and it established the CDD Rules and the Guidelines for Judicial Scrivener Services in Relation to the Prevention of Transfer of Criminal Proceeds.
-The JFSLA has also worked to ensure that its members become familiar with the rules on CDD procedures and recordkeeping in relation to the services they provide, as well as AML/CFT measures.
+The Japan Federation of Shiho-Shoshi Lawyer's Associations (JFSLA) has worked on AML/CFT measures required in the context of judicial scrivener services.
+As part of such efforts, the JFSLA partially amended its Standards for Judicial Scriveners, which include the obligations to perform CDD and keep records of clients, etc., requiring that each shiho-shoshi lawyers' association revise its standards as necessary, and it established the CDD Rules and the Guidelines for Judicial Scrivener Services in Relation to the Prevention of Transfer of Criminal Proceeds.
+The JFSLA has also worked to ensure that the members of shiho-shoshi lawyers' associations become familiar with the rules on CDD procedures and recordkeeping in relation to the services they provide, as well as AML/CFT measures through the relevant shiho-shoshi lawyers' association.